-This month Gallery Isabelle van den Eynde, Dubai shows ‘Obscure Stream of Life, But I’m Still Having My Afternoon Cuppa’ by Iranian artist Bita Fayyazi, with whom we talk for this week’s Six Pillars to Persia.
+This month Gallery Isabelle van den Eynde, Dubai shows ‘Obscure Stream of Life, But I’m Still Having My Afternoon Cuppa’ by Iranian artist Bita Fayyazi, with whom we speak, for this week’s Six Pillars to Persia.

-Comparing Fayyazi’s decisively instinctive modus operandi and her tumultuous underlying concerns to the stream-of-consciousness writing of a towering figure of literary modernism: Virginia Woolf presents itself not only as a method of understanding both Fayyazi’s work and personal response to life today, but also the lasting concerns of Woolf’s writing, for the two are so interlinked.
-Stream-of-consciousness writing, of which Mrs Dalloway is a famous example, established itself only after the advent of widespread publishing of women writers, and so the hitherto male-dominated and narrow voice of the omnipresent, knowing narrator gave way to the flitting, all-encompassing narration of multiplicitous viewpoints, of which there is no better illustration than Woolf’s novel Mrs Dalloway.
+Comparing Fayyazi’s decisively instinctive modus operandi and her tumultuous underlying concerns to the stream-of-consciousness writing of that towering figure of literary modernism: Virginia Woolf, presents itself not only as a method of understanding both Fayyazi’s work and personal response to life today, but also the lasting concerns of Woolf’s writing, for the two are so interlinked.
+Stream-of-consciousness writing, of which Mrs Dalloway is a famous example, established itself only after the advent of widespread publishing of women writers, and so the hitherto male-dominated and narrow voice of the omnipresent, knowing narrator gave way to the changeable, all-encompassing narration of multiplicitous viewpoints, of which there is no better illustration than Woolf’s novel Mrs Dalloway.

 “The nine mannequin pieces in the show, (‘oddities and hybrids’, according to the artist) continue Fayyazi’s formal investigations into seemingly disparate materials and found items, woven together with ostentatious care and prominent knots, ties and bindings.
 Balls of yarn, hair and wire mesh are wrapped to chimney hood vents, funnels, fiberglass, armatures and plaster, creating grotesque figures that ooze (literally, in some cases) with angst-ridden turmoil.
 In these figures, Fayyazi presses deformities, desecrations and physical exaggerations into service of her analogies of a ‘crippled, dysfunctional society’.
 The anger is resigned and philosophical, the mannequins are comically absurd in their twisted impotence and thwarted physicality.”
 (Van Eynde)